Nigeria: Government

-Nigeria is a federal republic modelled after the United States, with 36 states and capitol Abuja as an independent unit.
+Nigeria is a federal republic modelled after the United States, with 36 states and the capital Abuja as an independent unit.
 The executive power is exercised by the President.
-The president is both head of state and head of the federal government; the president is elected by popular vote to a maximum of two four-year terms.
-The president's power is checked by a Senate and a House of Representatives, which are combined in a bicameral body called the National Assembly.
+The president is both head of state and head of the federal government.
+The president is elected by popular vote to a maximum of two four-year terms.
+State governors, like the president, are elected for four years and may serve a maximum of two terms.
+The president's power is limited by a Senate and a House of Representatives, which are combined in a bicameral body called the National Assembly.
 The Senate is a 109-seat body with three members from each state and one from the capital region of Abuja; members are elected by popular vote to four-year terms.
 The House contains 360 seats, with the number of seats per state determined by population.

 The Nigerian president is elected in a modified two-round system.
-To be elected in the first round, a candidate must receive a relative majority of the votes and more than 25% of the votes in at least 24 of the 36 states.
+To be elected in the first round, a candidate must receive a majority of the votes and more than 25% of the votes in at least 24 of the 36 states.
 If no candidate reaches this hurdle, a second round of voting takes place between the leading candidate and the next candidate who received the majority of votes in the highest number of states.
-Presidential candidates take a "running mate" (candidate for the vice-presidency) who is both ethnically and religiously the opposite of themselves: a Christian candidate from the South will choose a Muslim running mate from the North - and vice versa.
-There is no law prescribing this, yet all presidential candidates since the existence of the Fourth Republic have adhered to this rule.
+By convention, presidential candidates take a running mate (candidate for the vice presidency) who is both ethnically and religiously the opposite of themselves.
+There is no law prescribing this, yet all presidential candidates since the existence of the Fourth Republic until 2023 adhered to this rule.

-State governors, like the president, are elected for four years and may serve a maximum of two terms.
+However, this principle of religious and ethnic diversity in leadership was ignored in the 2023 General Elections, where the candidate for the All Progressives Congress, Bola Ahmed Tinubu, a Muslim, selected another Muslim, Senator Kashim Shettima, as running mate.